Aga Khan IV: Personal life

-In 1964, Sports Illustrated wrote that despite Karim al-Husseini's reputation as "a gallivanting jet-setter who wants his horses, cars and women to be fast", he avoided most parties, never appeared in gossip columns, and had been associated with only one woman for the previous five years.
+He avoided most parties and never appeared in gossip columns.
 In 1969, al-Husseini married former British model Sarah Frances Croker Poole, who assumed the name Salimah Aga Khan upon marrying him.
-Sarah Frances was a divorcee, having previously been married to Lord James Charles Crichton-Stuart, son of John Crichton-Stuart, 5th Marquess of Bute.
+Sarah Frances was a divorcee, having previously been married to Lord James Charles Crichton-Stuart, third son of John Crichton-Stuart, 5th Marquess of Bute.

 The wedding ceremonies were held on 22 October 1969 (civil) and 28 October 1969 (religious) at Karim Aga Khan's home in Paris.
 Al-Husseini and Begum Salimah had one daughter and two sons together, Zahra Aga Khan (born 18 September 1970), Rahim Aga Khan (born 12 October 1971), and Hussain Aga Khan (born 10 April 1974).
 By 1984, al-Husseini and Salimah had taken to living separate lives.
 In 1994, the couple's divorce was made public.

 On 30 May 1998, al-Husseini married Gabriele Renate Thyssen at his residence, Château de Aiglemont, in Gouvieux, France.
 Upon marriage, she assumed the name Inaara Aga Khan.
 Thyssen, born in 1963, had previously been married to Prince Karl Emich of Leiningen, with whom she had a daughter, Teresa.

 The couple had one son, Aly Muhammad Aga Khan, born on 7 March 2000.
 They announced their intention to divorce in October 2004.
 A divorce settlement was reached in the French courts in September 2011, with the settlement amount finalised in March 2014.

 Al-Husseini was involved in competitive yachting and maritime sports.
 In 1967, he founded the Yacht Club Costa Smeralda in Porto Cervo, Sardinia, and served as its president for several decades.
 The club became known for hosting international sailing events.

 He also owned multiple yachts, including Alamshar, a 164-foot vessel named after one of his racehorses.
 Media reports estimated its cost at approximately £100 million.